 Land Acknowledgment

-The Nitery Theater sits on the ancestral land of the Muwekma Ohlone Nation.
-We recognize that the members of the greater Stanford community have, and continue to benefit from, the use and occupation of this land, which was and still is of great significance to the Muwekma nation.
+We sit on the ancestral land of the Muwekma Ohlone Nation.
+We recognize that the members of the Bay Area community have, and continue to benefit from, the use and occupation of this land, which was and still is of great significance to the Muwekma nation.

 Directors’ Notes